Ann had an appointment with Dr. Curtis Gordon, principal of the Woodside Academy.

 If Ann had been in the habit of tearing her hair, she would have done so now.

-Once she had told Martin Stevenson she always assumed the worst, and she thought she had: She had a piece of the Egg and someone, possibly Adan's parton or one of the other players who seemed to be gathering on Earth, would sooner or later come after her, offering combat or seduction or alliance.
+Once she had told Martin Stevenson she always assumed the worst, and she thought she had: She had a piece of the Egg and someone, one or another of the other players who seemed to be gathering on Earth, would sooner or later come after her, offering combat or seduction or alliance.
 She had assumed she could deal with any of those, which was undoubtedly true.
 She had not assumed, because she hadn't known the possibility existed, that whoever had control of the Egg would be content simply to remodel the world into a jerry-rigged…what?

 Now Ann had her reasons, selfish ones, for preferring the world as it was.
 Some of her friends, including some vampires, on the other hand, liked chaos and were always prepared to take advantage of it.
 A little societal disorder, and even strict reform vampires could slip and start viewing crowds of humans as a kind of self-propelled smörgåsbord.
 Beyond her personal reasons for saving the world, Ann did not want to see her helpless human friends treated like food animals any more than she wanted her vampire friends hunted like mad dogs.

-Whether her ruby — a pigeon blood stone in a flat table cut weighing about 4,000 carats — was one of the twenty-one major pieces, it was a piece of the Egg.
+Whether her ruby — a pigeon blood stone in a flat table cut weighing about 4,000 carats — was one of the twenty-one major pieces was unknown; but it was unquestionably a piece of the Egg.
 By hiding it, Ann had blocked any attempt by anyone to complete a turn of the Wheel.
-However, if the ruby was not one of the fragmenta major, the way was open for someone and her twenty best friends to attempt the aberration of a partial realignment.
-That was a temporary situation according to HOAT, but in any case, probably a disaster for humans.
+However, if the ruby was not one of the fragmenta major, the way remained open for someone and her twenty best friends to attempt the aberration of a partial realignment.
+That was a temporary situation according to HOAT, but in any case, probably a disaster for humans, including vampires.